Learn how to make orange marmalade from whole citrus fruit with this easy recipe! All you need are oranges, sugar, and lemon juice to make it.

 You will need a kitchen scale to make marmalade.
 You need to know the weight of the citrus fruits you are starting with in order to determine how much sugar to use.
 Most marmalades are made from a 1:1 ratio of fruit to sugar, by weight, if not more sugar than fruit.

 To measure the temperature as the marmalade bubbles, I highly recommend using an instant-read thermometer.
 I use a Thermapen which is very fast at registering temperatures and temperature changes, but it's hand-held.
 Marmalade splashes so this might not be ideal for you.
 A probe thermometer with a longer cable like the ChefAlarm would be better because then you don't have to hold it with your hands, which would be much less dangerous to use than my hand-held setup.

 - a big pot to boil the jars

 - jar-lifting tongues

-- a tool for measuring headspace and remove air bubbles
+- a tool for measuring headspace and removing air bubbles

 How to eat marmalade

 Orange marmalade is bittersweet with a very concentrated orange flavour.
 It is best paired with buttery, rich pastries and also salty foods that will balance out the bitterness of the fruit.

 Frequently asked questions